Pesticide Information and Programs

 IR-4 Program.
 To request regulatory approval for a product to control BMSB on a specific crop, contact the IR-4 program.
 Edith Lurvey serves as IR-4’s representative to the BMSB Working Group and can assist with initiating requests.

 Specialty crop growers face tough choices about protecting their farms against brown marmorated stink bug.
 Some have sprayed aggressively to keep BMSB in check, despite uncertainty about which products effectively control it.
 But broad-spectrum sprays also kill beneficial insects that help to control pest populations, presenting a setback for growers who use integrated pest management to promote nature’s own checks and balances on their farms.
 In addition, the risk of pest resistance increases with greater use of chemical products.
-In short, the drawbacks of pesticide use against BMSB are clear, but efficient control methods are not yet clearly defined.

 Project researchers are working to identify insecticides that effectively control BMSB.
 Their goal is to provide information that will help growers select materials based on their economic and environmental impacts, and then incorporate them into IPM programs for specific specialty crops.